juntunen-ai/makoisa-ai/README.md

 ## Acknowledgments

-- S-kaupat.fi for providing the grocery store data
+- Finnish grocery delivery services for providing the store data
 - Playwright for reliable web scraping capabilities
 - Poetry for dependency management